News aggregator: Web-based feed readers

 Web-based feeds readers allow users to find a web feed on the internet and add it to their feed reader.
-Online feed readers include Bloglines, Feedly, Inoreader, Facebook News Feed, Flipboard, Digg, News360, My Yahoo!, NewsBlur, Netvibes, Tiny Tiny RSS, and Journali.sm.
 These are meant for personal use and are hosted on remote servers.
 Because the application is available via the web, it can be accessed anywhere by a user with an internet connection.
 There are even more specified web-based RSS readers.
-For instance, a news aggregator created for scientists: "Michael Imbeault, an HIV researcher at the Université Laval in Quebec, launched his fully automated site called "e!
-Science News".

 More advanced methods of aggregating feeds are provided via Ajax coding techniques and XML components called web widgets.
 Ranging from full-fledged applications to small fragments of source code that can be integrated into larger programs, they allow users to aggregate OPML files, email services, documents, or feeds into one interface.
 Many customizable homepage and portal implementations provide such functionality.

 In addition to aggregator services mainly for individual use, there are web applications that can be used to aggregate several blogs into one.
 One such variety—called planet sites—are used by online communities to aggregate community blogs in a centralized location.
 They are named after the Planet aggregator, a server application designed for this purpose.

 Feed reader applications

 Feed aggregation applications are installed on a PC, smartphone or tablet computer and designed to collect news and interest feed subscriptions and group them together using a user-friendly interface.
 The graphical user interface of such applications often closely resembles that of popular e-mail clients, using a three-panel composition in which subscriptions are grouped in a frame on the left, and individual entries are browsed, selected, and read in frames on the right.
-Some notable examples include NetNewsWire, Flipboard, Prismatic, and Zite.

 Software aggregators can also take the form of news tickers which scroll feeds like ticker tape, alerters that display updates in windows as they are refreshed, web browser macro tools or as smaller components (sometimes called plugins or extensions), which can integrate feeds into the operating system or software applications such as a web browser.
-Clients applications include Mozilla Thunderbird, Microsoft Office Outlook, iTunes, FeedDemon and many others.

 Social news aggregators

-One of the examples of social news aggregators is Digg.com.
-The website collects the most popular stories on the Internet, selected and edited and proposed by a wide range of people.
+Social news aggregators collect the most popular stories on the Internet, selected, edited, and proposed by a wide range of people.
 "In these social news aggregators, users submit news items (referred to as "stories"), communicate with peers through direct messages and comments, and collaboratively select and rate submitted stories to get to a real-time compilation of what is currently perceived as "hot" and popular on the Internet."
-Social news aggregators based on engagement of community.
+Social news aggregators are based on engagement of community.
 Their responses, engagement level, and contribution to stories create the content and determine what will be generated as RSS feed.